maksverver/unzip-p/README.md

 ## Motivation

-Info-ZIP's `unzip` is a popular tool on Linux and other POSIX systems (FreeBSD, OS X, etc) for handling ZIP files, which, despite being ancient technology at this point, are still quite widely used.
+Info-ZIP's `unzip` is a popular tool on Linux and other POSIX systems (FreeBSD, OS X, etc) for extracting ZIP files, which, despite being ancient technology at this point, are still quite widely used.

 Unfortunately, development of the official Info-ZIP `zip` and `unzip` tools has stalled around 2009, and new releases are unlikely to happen.
 In the meantime, a number of bugs and security vulnerabilities have been identified.
 This has required Linux distributions to apply an ever-growing list of patches, which creates an unreasonable burden on packagers.